NaturalHistoryMuseum/pylibdmtx/README.rst

    `pydmtxmodule.c <https://sourceforge.net/p/libdmtx/dmtx-wrappers/ci/master/tree/python/>`__); there might be more of ``libdmtx``\ ’s functionality that could usefully be exposed

--  I exposed the bare minimum of functions, defines, enums and typedefs neede to reimplement ``pydmtx``\ ’s ``decode`` function
+-  I exposed the bare minimum of functions, defines, enums and typedefs needed to reimplement ``pydmtx``\ ’s ``decode`` function

 Contributors